 » Extension of Troubled Debt Restructuring (TDR) provisions of the CARES Act;

 » Ensuring origination and/or holding of PPP loans has no impact on a community bank’s risk-based capital and leverage ratios

 » Making the 8% Community Bank Leverage Ratio (CBLR) permanent.

 ICBA supports a liability safe harbor for businesses from COVID-19-related suits.
 Community banks and small businesses have every incentive to ensure the safety of their employees and customers.
 Fear of opportunistic class actions or other suits will inhibit the restoration of economic activity and potentially transfer wealth from employers to trial lawyers.

 In September 2019, the House of Representatives passed a bill (H.R.
 1595) to create a safe harbor from federal sanctions for financial institutions that serve cannabis-related businesses in states where cannabis is legal.
 The bill was approved on a broad bipartisan basis.
-ICBA is pressing the Senate Banking Committee Chairman to take up safe harbor legislation in some form, though he has signaled caution.
+ICBA is pressing the Senate Banking Committee to take up safe harbor legislation in some form.

 » House-passed bill clarifies legal status of hemp and CBD products.

 » ICBA was first national banking trade group to endorse H.R.
 1595.

 » ICBA witness testified at hearing in advance of H.R.
 1595.